 A chapter affiliates eleven or more members by paying a per member White CAP fee for state and national dues.

-*Blue CAP state rate is $50 if you affiliate by 11/15/19 and roster ALL current students in your program into the TSA system.
+*Blue CAP state rate is $0 if you affiliate by the priority membership deadline and roster ALL current students in your program into the TSA system.

 The Technology Student Association fosters personal growth, leadership, and opportunities in Science, Technology, Engineering, and Mathematics (STEM); members apply and integrate these concepts through co-curricular activities, competitions, and related programs.